ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-Thanks to this, typing improves, you call methods of your state directly.
+As you can see you can now call methods of your state directly and you no longer need to worry and come up with actions to communicate with your state.

-And you no longer need to worry and come up with actions and types for these actions.
+As with anything, there are trade-offs to this approach, so please ensure that you have read about the benefits to CQRS before abandoning the idea of Actions.
+On the other hand, this is a much simpler approach to state management that may be a better fit for your team and your product.

-...
+---

-### Labs project `@ngxs-labs/actions-executing` created
+### New Labs Project: @ngxs-labs/actions-executing

 Announcing [@ngxs-labs/actions-executing](https://github.com/ngxs-labs/actions-executing)

-#### Problem Statement:
+#### The Problem:

-Sometimes we need to wait for some action completed.
-But how to do that?
+Sometimes we want to wait for some action to complete and we want to update our UI accordingly to represent this pending state.
+The most common pattern for doing this is as follows:

 ```ts
 interface BooksStateModel {